C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 # Chronic cannabis abuse - a neuro-biological primer
 With over 24 million users, cannabis is the most widely used drug in the USA.
-It's seemingly harmless substance, abuse however is not to be underestimated and can have tremendous consequences when abused over
+It's seemingly harmless substance, abuse however is not to be underestimated and can have tremendous long term consequences.

 [![National Survey on Drug Use and Health][cannabis-statistics-image]][cannabis-statistics]